 With many countries in lockdown, many people are now working from home, some for the first time.
 How do you help them navigate the new way of working, and how do you keep them happy and engaged?
-Donna Bain, Senior Vice President, International HR, shares what we’ve learned.
+Donna Bain, Senior Vice President, People and Development, shares what we’ve learned.

 1. Share tips from the top